sedexch/sedexch.github.io/_includes/menu_v6.md

-{% for item in site.data.menu-items.toc %}
+{% for item in site.data.menu-items.mainmenuitems %}
     <h3>{{ item.title }}</h3>
     {% for entry in item.subfolderitems %}
        <span class="{% if entry.url == page.url %}active{% endif %}">